Skip to Content

 “Who is Pretty Boy Floyd?!
 He was a famous outlaw!”
 Charlotte the Great explained.
 “He used a machine gun to rob banks and kill people.”

 Her story continued, “The air was tense with excitement.
 There were a lot of people who thought this was good news.
 There had been a shootout in Ohio and the FBI had killed their man!”
-Charlotte the Great’s voice was villainous.
+Her voice turned villainous.
 “He was Public Enemy Number 1.
 The most wanted man in America!”

 “As a new bride, I told my new mother-in-law this same story, just as I have told it to you.
 My mother-in-law, Beulah, turned all shades of red from embarrassment.”

-“When I asked my mother-in-law why?
-She answered, “Charles Arthur Floyd, also known as Pretty Boy Floyd, was MY first cousin!”
+“When I asked her why, she answered: ‘Charles Arthur Floyd, also known as Pretty Boy Floyd, was MY first cousin!’”

 What an unexpected, but TRUE, ending!

-From a third-grader in Buckner, Missouri to marrying into the family of 1934’s Public Enemy Number One, Pretty Boy Floyd; there you have it, the MOST memorable HISTORICAL event in the life of my Grandma!
+From a third-grader in Buckner, Missouri to marrying into the family of 1934’s Public Enemy Number One, there you have it, the MOST memorable HISTORICAL event in the life of my Grandma!

 Pretty Boy Floyd is Dead!